auca/com.391/Practice_Tasks/Engine_Version_1.md

 ## ASR: Testing

-AUCA Simple Renderer (ASR) is a graphics engine being developed on the course Computer Graphics (COM-391) at AUCA to study topics of real-time computer graphics.
+AUCA Simple Renderer (ASR) is a graphics engine being developed in the course Computer Graphics (COM-391) at AUCA to study topics of real-time computer graphics.

-In this set of practice tasks, students have to develop various test applications to demonstrate the correctness of the **procedural** engine's implementation.
+In this set of practice tasks, students must develop various test applications to demonstrate the correctness of the **procedural** engine's implementation.

 ### Task 1 (Engine Version 1.0)

 ![Triangle](https://i.imgur.com/fOPt4OE.png)

 Ensure that your development environment is set correctly, and you can compile, run, and debug the following version of the engine

 * <https://github.com/toksaitov/asr-project/tree/2ebd7a0c3f0a79e54a9827bb4bc6f25320f2e3d3>

-Note that you need to point to a specific commit to get Version 1.0 of the graphics engine.
+Note that you must point Git to a specific commit to get Version 1.0 of the graphics engine.

 ```bash
 git clone https://github.com/toksaitov/asr-project.git